dirkwhoffmann/vAmiga/Documentation/References/Configuration/Chipset.md

 # Chipset Panel

-Use this panel to configure the CPU and the custom chips of the virtual Amiga.
+Use this panel to configure the CPU and custom chips of the virtual Amiga.

 ![Chipset Panel](images/chipsetPanel.png "Chipset Panel")